J. B. Bickerstaff: Houston Rockets (2011-2016)

+Memphis Grizzlies (2016-2019)

 On June 8, 2016, Bickerstaff was hired by the Memphis Grizzlies to be the associate head coach.

 On November 27, 2017, Bickerstaff was promoted as the Grizzlies' interim head coach after the firing of David Fizdale.
 On May 1, 2018, he was announced as the new permanent head coach of the Grizzlies.
 On April 11, 2019, the Grizzlies fired Bickerstaff after the team failed to reach the playoffs.

+Cleveland Cavaliers (2019–2024)

 On May 19, 2019, the Cleveland Cavaliers named Bickerstaff assistant and associate head coach.

 On February 19, 2020, head coach John Beilein resigned as head coach of the Cavaliers, and Bickerstaff was announced as the new head coach.
 On March 10, the Cavaliers announced that they had agreed on a multi-year contract with Bickerstaff.
 On December 25, 2021, the Cavaliers signed Bickerstaff to a multi-year contract extension.
+Bickerstaff was fired on May 23, 2024, by the Cavaliers.

+Detroit Pistons (2024–present)

+On July 3, 2024, Bickerstaff became the new head coach of the Detroit Pistons.
+On December 23, Bickerstaff would lead the Pistons to their 15th win of the season.
+This would be one more win than the Pistons had for the entirety of the 2023-24 season.
+On March 28, 2025, Bickerstaff would help lead the Pistons to their first playoff appearance since the 2018–19 season.
+On March 31, 2025, Bickerstaff was ejected from the Pistons game against the Minnesota Timberwolves after an on-court brawl broke out.
+Players Ron Holland, Marcus Sasser and Donte DiVincenzo were also ejected.
+He finished in 2nd place in Coach of the Year voting in 2025.